-The Builders (as in most cases) the contractors believed that confidentiality was more important than standards of practice as it was ranked 3rd (MIS = 3.20).
-On the contrary, quantity surveyors ranked integrity as the 3rd (MIS =3.18) important ethical standards.
+The Builders (as in most cases the contractors) believed that confidentiality was more important than standards of practice as it was ranked 3rd (MIS = 3.20).
+On the contrary, quantity surveyors ranked integrity as the 3rd (MIS = 3.18) important ethical standards.
 Contractors' perspective on confidentiality is expected to be high as they are involved in several monetary issues which is the backbone of ethical issues in the construction industry.
-Money is a strong sager in construction industry and centres so much on the contractors, ranging from the pre contract stages to post contract period.
-They wish to win contract at all cost and also maximise profit as much as possible.
-In the quest to win at all cost, some might engage in bid shopping from careless consultants so as to have an idea of the tender figures of other contractors.
-They also engage in front and back loading of items both rates and quantities in the bills of quantities among others.
+Money is a strong sager in construction industry and centres so much on the contractors, ranging from the pre-contract stage to post contract period.
+Contractors wish to win contract at all cost and also maximize profit as much as possible.
+In the quest to win at all cost, some contractors might engage in bid shopping from careless consultants so as to have an idea of the tender figures of other contractors, they also engage in front and back loading of items and rates in bills of quantities.
 All these acts are unethical standards with respect to confidentiality of information.

-The position of information confidentiality have been established by Vee and Skitmore (2003) that unless otherwise stated should a professional release public statements that are truthful and objective, information and records that are confidential should be kept when appropriate.
-Improper information flow, internally and externally within a practice should be discouraged.

-Therefore confidentiality ranked 3rd by the Builders or contractors cannot be compared with other professionals ranking because contractors are not mostly a professionals in quote.
-Architects ranked 5th; Quantity Surveyors ranked 6th while Engineers ranked it 9th, the view and perception of different professionals on each ethical standards are indicated and revealed in their respective rankings.
-Quantity Surveyors ranked integrity as the 3rd (MIS=3.39) most significant ethical standard in the construction industry.
+The position of information confidentiality have been established that unless otherwise stated should a professional release public statements that are truthful and objective.
+Information and records that are confidential should be kept appropriately, improper information flow both internally and externally should be discouraged (Vee and Skitmore, 2003).
+Confidentiality as ranked 3rd by the Builders (contractors) cannot be compared with other professionals' ranking because contractors might not be a trained professional.
+Architects ranked confidentiality 5th; Quantity Surveyors ranked it 6th while Engineers ranked it 9th.
+The view and perception of different professionals on each ethical standard are indicated and revealed in their respective rankings.
+Quantity Surveyors ranked integrity as the 3rd (MIS=3.39) significant ethical standard in the construction industry.
 Architects ranked it 4th, while Builders ranked 5th, and Engineers ranked it 6th.
 Quantity surveyors deals basically with financial management of the contracts and this is the area where the integrity of most professionals are put into the mud especially if there is a conflict between personal and professional values.
-The moral standing and upbringing of each individual professional appears on how they protect their own integrity in dealing with clients rather than being mindful of their personal gain.
+The moral standing and upbringing of each individual professional appears on how they protect their personal integrity in dealing with clients rather than being mindful of their personal gain.

 In the case of safety as an ethical standard, Architect ranked it 8th (MIS=3.31), Builders ranked 10th (MIS = 3.07), Quantity surveyors ranked 11th (MIS=3.04) while engineers ranked 5th (MIS=3.04).
-The 5th ranking of safety by engineers shows they see safety both on human resources and equipment as core due to the technicalities involved in construction projects.
+The 5th ranking of safety as ethical standard by engineers shows they perceived safety both on human resources and equipment as core due to the technicalities involved in construction projects.
 This even manifested in the safety precautionary measures usually taken on construction sites to safeguard dangers and accidents such as wearing of helmet, restricting unnecessary visitation to site, employing safety/heath personnel among others.
 Little lapses could lead to great human and financial losses that might not be regained easily, and this will not be cost effective for the client.

 This is also manifested in engineers ranking of cost effective as 4th (MIS= 3.06) most significant ethical standard.
 Architect ranked 11th (MIS = 3.27), Builders ranked 8th (MIS= 3.14) and quantity surveyors ranked 7th (MIS=3.12).